GuideNepalBudgetingBikram SambatFiscal YearTax

 Q3 — Magh, Falgun, Chaitra (mid-January to mid-April)

 The "quiet" quarter.
-AD year-end and start sit inside it, but for the Nepali fiscal cycle nothing structural happens.
+AD year-end and start sit inside it, yet for the Nepali fiscal cycle nothing structural happens.
 This is the savings-acceleration window.
 Use it.
 School-fee installments often hit in Falgun/Chaitra, so plan for that.

 Q4 — Baisakh, Jestha, Asar (mid-April to mid-July)